-You can borrow any amount up to $35,000, and while the loans are typically used for debt refinance or consolidation, you can also borrow for other purposes, such as unsecured home improvement loans.
-Current terms are fixed rate loans of either 36 months or 60 months.
+You can borrow any amount up to $35,000, and while the loans are typically used for refinancing debt or debt consolidation, you can also borrow for other purposes, such as unsecured home improvement loans.
+Current terms are fixed-rate loans of either 36 months or 60 months.

-Interest rates on personal loans range from between 5.49% for A1 risk grades, to a high of 28.69% for G5 risk grades.
+Interest rates on personal loans range from a low of 5.49% for A1 risk grades to a high of 28.69% for G5 risk grades.
 Origination fees range between 1% and 5% of the initial loan amount.
 There are no application fees involved in the process.

-Lending Club also offers business loans in amounts as high as $300,000, and for fixed rate loan terms ranging from one to five years.
-There are specific requirements based on the size and nature of your business, and they are currently advertising rates as low as 5.90%, and origination fees of between 0.99% and 5.99% of the initial loan balance.
+Lending Club also offers business loans in amounts as high as $300,000, and fixed-rate loan terms ranging from one to five years.
+There are specific requirements based on the size and nature of your business, and I’ve seen advertising rates as low as 5.90% and origination fees of between 0.99% and 5.99% of the initial loan balance.

 In order to keep interest rates as low as possible, Lending Club sets up your loan with automatic draft payments from your bank account.
 In the event you need to pay by check, they will charge a $15 check processing fee per check.